CorentinBrtx/retrieving-squad/README.md

-# Illuin Technology Project: Retrieving SQuAD
+# NLP Project: Retrieving SQuAD

 Find the best contexts among a large dataset for a given query.